greysongundrum/stelligent-u/07-load-balancing/README.md

 _What is the trade off of going with a more secure SSL policy?_

+Compatibility and overheard for more security.

 ##### Question: Certificate Management

 _We imported a local certificate into ACM, what other options do you have?
 How do those processes work?_

+Request a certificate, and Create a private CA.

+Request a public certificate you need to generate a CSR, and submit it.
+Then you need to provide proof of ownership for the domain.
+This is done in different ways including an e-mail to the owner of the domain listed on the sysdig info, or changing the SPF record to a pre shared key.

+A private ca lets you set up your own CA on AWS.
+This start with a self signed cert authority.
+In the process of setting this up you need to add revocation permissions to revoke certs.

 #### Lab 7.1.4: Cleanup